 Make sure that your donation button is at the top of the landing page, for there’s no guarantee users will scroll through to find it on their own.
 Speaking of navigation, make sure you include a search bar so that users don’t have to do a lot of work to find what they’re looking for.
 Perhaps they remember reading the first half of a blog post earlier in the day and want to return to it.
 Make sure they’re able to continue their interest in your cause.

 Make it memorable

-Don’t forget to use graphics to break up text.
+Don’t forget to use graphics to break up the text.
 Most readers have short attention spans, and visuals are a very straightforward way to engage constituents.
 Infographics deliver concrete facts about your good work, and curated pictures can show the real-life stories of people helped by your organization.
 While on-the-go users don’t always have time to read a full article on their phone screens, they can scroll through a pictorial narrative, easily remembering the emotional impact of images.

 CommunityForce is a leading cloud-based solutions provider with a robust user interface and end-to-end life cycle automation.
 Maximize your efficiency, simplify complex processes, and improve the way you collaborate with our innovative software.